Take Control of Your Brand & Generate More Leads

 The Internet has changed the way consumers gather information about service companies.
 Online reviews can make or break online consumer opinion, and negative reviews are all too easy to post.
 Whether reasonable and justified, or simply a vendetta, negative reviews can ruin your brand, damage your image, and sabotage your company’s profitability.

-Effective reputation management requires a disciplined, active approach. iMarket helps you take control in the Internet age by giving you a systematic plan for managing your online reputation.
+Effective reputation management requires a disciplined, active approach.
+Introducing Recommend Me.
+The program that helps you take control in the Internet age by giving you a systematic plan for getting 5 start reviews and managing negative ones.

 Here's what people say:

 Everything has been great with the results and customer service from iMarket.
 Anything that we’ve asked for has been done quickly and exactly as we wished.
 Everyone in your organization has been very responsive and are all truly customer focused – you have great people working for you.

 Specifically, we’ve been blown away by the organic traffic to the site and the leads and revenue generated from the SEO work that iMarket has done for us.
 Our SEO placement and leads/revenue went from something that wasn’t even worth tracking to our second highest source of both leads and revenue in just 6 months – the only higher source for either has been customer referrals.
 The investment that we made literally paid for itself in 6 months – maybe less than that.
 We should have done this years ago.

 When we ran our reports from organic/SEO leads and revenue, it was our most abundant source of lead generation and revenue as well as our most cost effective source of lead generation and revenue – even when we had amortized the entire cost of the new site over just a 6 month period.

 In comparison to yellow page advertising, it has cost us less than 10% of what yellow page expenditures cost to generate both leads and revenue.
 As a result of this, we have already reduced yellow page expenditures for next year that will result in savings that are over 3 times what it cost us to build the new site.